I do not wish to insinuate that rape is sexy because it is not. It is a violent act and should be reported officially. This is a work of fiction.

 Levin’s voice on the line, mumbling, no, he was crying softly like a child and blithering, “I’m so sorry, I didn’t mean to hurt you…you’ve got to forgive me!”

 We have to forget this?
 Forgive and forget?
 Was he nuts?
 Then it hit me, the son of a bitch realizes I’m in a position to scream rape.
 It was rape!
 Oh my god, I thought, I have his cum in me!

-It came to me that he was more worried than I was; that I did have the upper hand, but I was nervous, not at all confident when I arrived at my desk the following morning where a large box with a white bow sat; from Adam of course.
+It came to me that he was more worried than I was; that I did have the upper hand.
+But I was nervous, not at all confident when I arrived at my desk the following morning where a large box with a white bow sat.
+From Adam of course.
 What a dope he was.
 I dumped it in the trash.
 Later that afternoon a bouquet of tiny pink roses with no card also went in the trash.
-The worst that could happen was if I reported him.
+The worst that could happen was if I actually reported him.
 In my experience, a woman who cries rape is considered a suspicious person.
 I couldn’t tell anyone yet, and that meant he could continue to taunt me.
-But I was now sure he was more worried than I was, especially since his wife is one of the attorneys at the firm.
+But I was now very sure he was more worried than I was, especially since his wife is one of the attorneys at the firm.